By Marika Sboros

 Who sits in judgment?

-Some have expressed concerns on social media that the HPCSA has carefully selected a committee that will give them the verdict they want this time round.
-That can reflect unfairly on the integrity of the Appeal Committee as currently constituted.
+Legal analysts have expressed concerns that the HPCSA has selected a committee to give the desired verdict this time round.
+That may reflect unfairly on the integrity of the Appeal Committee as currently constituted.

 The chair is advocate Justice M Mogotsi who has been an acting magistrate.
 Two Gauteng medical doctors are on the committee: Dr Maruma (Bobby) Ramasia, a former Principal Executive Officer of Bonitas, and Dr Evelyn Lulama Appie.